 I’m a big fan of open source software, mostly because I’m a big fan of software in general and I like to look under the hood and see how things are done.

 Open source takes the guesswork and decompiler interpretation weirdness out of the equation which ends up saving everyone time.
 Also, there’s the obvious benefit of having other people work on (and improve) your code.

-If you've been in the software development space a bit then you will have come across the term minimum viable product (MVP), which is generally used to define the smallest feasible implementation of something that does what it intends to do.
+If you’ve been in the software development space a bit then you will have come across the term Minimum Viable Product (MVP).
+Defined as the smallest feasible implementation of something that does what it sets out to do.
 MVP launches have been responsible for no-bells-and-whistles releases since the dawn of software.

 Image from Husson University.

 This model has worked great for many years however, I often find myself injecting and performing an undocumented step.
 Turns out this step would be the most fun of them all.